Auction chant: Competition

 Auctioneers also can participate in "competitions" which crown regional and world champion auctioneers based on their chants, which is common in the auto and livestock auction industry, but not limited to them.
 Ringmen can also compete in competitions.
 The National Auctioneers Association as well as state specific Auctioneer Associations hold annual Auctioneer "bid calling competitions".
 These organizations also hold Ringmen competitions.

 In popular culture

 Auction chants have found their way into the music and the entertainment arena, such as the 1956 song "The Auctioneer" by Leroy Van Dyke, which was about a relative of Van Dyke who was an auctioneer, and the 1995 hit single "Sold (The Grundy County Auction Incident)" by John Michael Montgomery.
 Radio commercials for the American Tobacco Company's brand, Lucky Strike cigarettes, featured tobacco auctioneer Lee Aubrey "Speed" Riggs's phrase "Sold, American!", which made its way into the 1940 film His Girl Friday.

 The auction chant was explored in the 1976 documentary How Much Wood Would a Woodchuck Chuck, by Werner Herzog.

-In an episode of The Simpsons titled Homer's Enemy (episode 23, season 8), an auctioneer sells an abandoned factory for a dollar after a comedic auction chant.
+In an episode of The Simpsons titled Homer's Enemy (Season 8, episode 23), an auctioneer sells an abandoned factory for a dollar after a comedic auction chant.

-On September 5, 2018, far-right activist Laura Loomer interrupted a House Energy and Commerce Committee hearing about social media to voice concerns about possible left-wing bias on the part of Twitter CEO Jack Dorsey.
-She was asked several times to sit down or leave, before Congressman Billy Long (R-MO), a certified auctioneer and member of the National Auctioneers Association, launched into an auction chant pretending to sell Loomer's cellphone which she was holding up to make a video.
-Loomer was escorted out and Long received laughter and applause from colleagues and attendees.